LucasBossolani/ICS128-Mid-Term-Project-Lucas-Bossolani-2026/README.txt

  | User 13  | U4MUD | User
  | User 14  | WNCQ7 | Admin
  | User 15  | Y60EW | Admin

+ My code doesn't handle uppercase characters on the login, so, use the credentials exactly how they are on the user chart.

 The Uid represents each user's respective password.